Qlik-PE/replicate-yellowbrick/windows/README.md

 * Install the `ybload.bat` script in the Qlik Replicate `bin` directory.
 * Upload a new provider syntax for PostgreSQL that addresses the differences that Yellowbrick has from vanilla PostgreSQL.
-* Configure your Yellowbrick target endpoint
+* Configure your Yellowbrick target endpoint.

 ## Install the Yellowbrick Tools Package